malabya/google_analytics_counter/README.md

 11. Fill in credentials if requested by Google.
     Click Allow.

+12. If all goes well, you will be returned to the authentication page.
+    (/admin/config/system/google-analytics-counter/authentication)
-12. If you did not Prefill a Google View (Profile) ID, select a view (profile) from the select list under Google Views (Profiles) IDS.
+    If you did not prefill a Google View (Profile) ID, select a view (profile) from the select list under Google Views (Profiles) IDs.
+Another way to tell if all has gone well with authentication is if you see your Google Analytics profiles listed in Google Views (Profiles) IDs.
     Click Save configuration.

 13. Go to the Dashboard (/admin/config/system/google-analytics-counter/dashboard)